-Bringing a first aid kit with you to China will save you a headache -- literally and figuratively.
-Many medications, or their equivalents, are available in China but you don't want to be navigating your way through a Chinese drugstore or sitting in the ER when all you need is some diarrhea medication to help you with that spicy Sichuan food you ate yesterday.
+Bringing a first aid kit with you to China will save you from a headache—literally and figuratively.
+Many medications, or their equivalents, are available in China but you don't want to be navigating your way through a Chinese drugstore or sitting in the emergency room when all you need is some diarrhea medication to help you with that spicy Sichuan food you ate yesterday.

 Drugstores and Pharmacies in China

 Important to note is that the number of Western-style drugstores (such as Walgreens or CVS) is increasing.
 One that has branches throughout China is called Watson's and you'll be able to find a lot of the things you need in a somewhat familiar setting there.
 However, you won't find a lot of familiar brands.

 If you ask your hotel concierge or your tour guide for a drugstore or pharmacy, you might very well be pointed to a Chinese one (where they sell Traditional Chinese Medicine or "TCM").
 You might need to explain exactly what you're looking for in order to be pointed in the right direction.

 First Aid Kit Packing List

 This is a list of essential must-haves to bring from home while traveling within China, especially handy if you're traveling with children.

 - Your prescription medication: You should bring an ample supply with you for the entire duration of your trip.
 You should also bring along the actual doctor's prescriptions if you can, just on the rare possibility you are questioned in customs.
 It's important to see your physician before you go to China to ensure you have all the prescriptions you need before you begin your travel.

-- Headache medication: Bringing along your favorite headache medication is essential.
+- Headache medication: Bringing along your favorite headache or pain relief medication is essential.
 Ibuprofen is widely available in China (as a brand called Fenbid in Chinese).
 But if you prefer acetaminophen, then you'll want to pack some Tylenol.